ray-project/tune-sklearn/README.md

 # tune-sklearn
 [![Build Status](https://travis-ci.com/ray-project/tune-sklearn.svg?branch=master)](https://travis-ci.com/ray-project/tune-sklearn)

-Tune-sklearn is a drop-in replacement for Scikit-Learn’s model selection module with cutting edge hyperparameter tuning techniques.
+Tune-sklearn is a drop-in replacement for Scikit-Learn’s model selection module (`GridSearchCV, RandomizedSearchCV`) with cutting edge hyperparameter tuning techniques.

 ## Features
 Here’s what tune-sklearn has to offer:

- * **Consistency with Scikit-Learn API**: Change less than 5 lines in a standard Scikit-Learn script to use the API.
+ * **Consistency with Scikit-Learn API**: Change less than 5 lines in a standard Scikit-Learn script to use the API [[example](https://github.com/ray-project/tune-sklearn/blob/master/examples/random_forest.py)].
  * **Modern tuning techniques**: tune-sklearn allows you to easily leverage Bayesian Optimization, HyperBand, BOHB, and other optimization techniques by simply toggling a few parameters.
  * **Framework support**: tune-sklearn is used primarily for tuning Scikit-Learn models, but it also supports and provides examples for many other frameworks with Scikit-Learn wrappers such as Skorch (Pytorch) [[example](https://github.com/ray-project/tune-sklearn/blob/master/examples/torch_nn.py)], KerasClassifier (Keras) [[example](https://github.com/ray-project/tune-sklearn/blob/master/examples/keras_example.py)], and XGBoostClassifier (XGBoost) [[example](https://github.com/ray-project/tune-sklearn/blob/master/examples/xgbclassifier.py)].
- * **Scale up**: Tune-sklearn leverages [Ray Tune](http://tune.io/), a library for distributed hyperparameter tuning, to efficiently and transparently parallelize cross validation on multiple cores and even multiple machines.
+ * **Scale up**: Tune-sklearn leverages [Ray Tune](http://tune.io/), a library for distributed hyperparameter tuning, to parallelize cross validation on multiple cores and even multiple machines without changing your code.

 ## Installation